Disability Energy Support (DES) with water advice

 Following the success of our initial programme, we’re delighted to have brought together Britain’s other gas network in a new collaborative partnership from April 2022.

-Our expanded programme opens up access to Scope’s independent energy advice and advocacy service to disabled people across England, Scotland and Wales.
-It also meets the increased demand for this service as a result of the pandemic and cost-of-living crisis.
+Our expanded programme opened up access to Scope’s independent energy advice and advocacy service to disabled people across England, Scotland and Wales.
+It also helped us meet the increased demand for this service as a result of the pandemic and cost-of-living crisis.

 In creating an accessible route to clear information and support on energy issues, we’re able to help disabled people save money.
 To date, we’ve saved disabled households an average of £485 by reviewing benefit and grant entitlements.